patches34/110-Spring2017-18/Schedule.md

   - [Lynda.com: Learning Audacity](https://www.lynda.com/Audacity-tutorials/Up-Running-Audacity/111697-2.html?org=rit.edu)
   - [Audacity Software Download](http://www.audacityteam.org/download/) - Only necessary if want to do the tutorial on your own computer.

 - **[Thursday Exercise: Audio Narration](weekly_materials/week12/audioExercise.md)** - In this exercise you will use Audacity to record narration for a PowerPoint presentation, and then attach the narration to the presentation.
 If you choose to work on this on your own rather than coming to class on Thursday, the completed presentation, with working audio, must be submitted to the myCourses dropbox by the beginning of Thursday's class.
-If you come to class on Thursday, the exercise is due by 6pm on Saturday, November 18th.
+If you come to class on Thursday, the exercise is due by 6pm on Saturday, April 14th.

 - **[Alternate Thursday Exercise: Captioning Video](weekly_materials/week12/captioningExercise.md)** - In this exercise you will create a video from a PowerPoint presentation, and then use YouTube's editing tools to create closed captions for the video instead of audio narration.
 If you choose to work on this on your own rather than coming to class on Thursday, the completed presentation, with working audio, must be submitted to the myCourses dropbox by the beginning of Thursday's class.
-If you come to class on Thursday, the exercise is due by 6pm on Saturday, November 18th.
+If you come to class on Thursday, the exercise is due by 6pm on Saturday, April 14th.

 ## <a name="week13">Week 13</a> (Apr 16-20): Digital Video Concepts
 It's unrealistic for me to think you'll do much reading over Thanksgiving, so there are no readings for Tuesday. :) Instead of giving a readings quiz at the beginning of class, I'll give a lecture quiz at the end of class.